 Modification of the CodeTwo Exchange transport rule has a direct effect on your mail flow.
 Double-check your changes before you apply them.

-- In EAC, go to mail flow > rules.
-Find the CodeTwo Exchange transport rule (Fig. 3.) and edit it by double-clicking it or via the Edit (pencil icon) button.
+- Find the CodeTwo Exchange transport rule (Fig. 2., Item 3) and edit it by double-clicking it or via the Edit (pencil icon) button.
 The rule configuration window opens.

 - The next step depends on your previous configuration of the Senders scope in the connectors configuration wizard:

 If you previously selected a specific group (as shown in Fig. 1.), in the rule configuration window find the The sender is a member of... condition and click on the group name to open the user/group picker (Fig. 3.).

 If you previously selected All Active Directory users, then you need to add the The sender is a member of... condition to the CodeTwo transport rule first.
 To do so, in the rule configuration window click add condition and choose The sender... > is a member of this group, as shown in Fig. 4.
 The user/group picker opens.

 In the user/group picker, select one or more groups and add them via the add button (Fig. 5.).
 Note that even though the picker also allows you to add individual users, only groups will work with this type of condition.